dgroomes/my-github-explorer/README.md

 * [x] DONE Upgrade dependencies.
 * [x] DONE (GraphiQL defines fonts in data URLs) Why are there HTTP request failures to download fonts?
 E.g. `data:font/woff2;base64,` etc. This happens when serving but not in the production app.
-* [ ] More robust error handling.
-We at least want to model basic error states and propage a basic message.

 ## Reference